DineshSolanki/Samay/README.md

 ### 3. Spring Boot Auto-Configuration (Optional)

-TimeZoneInterceptor automatically registers the interceptor in Spring Boot applications using Spring Boot's auto-configuration feature.
+Samay automatically registers the interceptor in Spring Boot applications using Spring Boot's auto-configuration feature.
 You don't need to explicitly configure the interceptor.

 ### 4. Interceptor Removal